DIY Homemade Vanilla Extract

 Now just add the vanilla beans and vodka to some glass jars, seal and wait.
 It does help to shake the jars periodically.

 I made a larger batch in this quart-sized Mason jar, but any size will do.
-Again, I recommend using about two vanilla beans per cup (8 ounces).
+Again, I recommend using 4-5 vanilla beans per cup (8 ounces).

-I purchased these brown 4 oz. glass bottles on Amazon into which I transferred two pieces of vanilla bean and then filled them up with the extract.
+I purchased these brown 4 oz. glass bottles for vanilla extract on Amazon into which I transferred a few pieces of vanilla bean and then filled them up with the extract.
 They were the perfect size for gifting!

-I have to share my absolute favorite recipe for using this delicious extract with.
+I have to share my absolute favorite recipe for using this delicious extract.
 It’s the most popular recipe on my site and I know you will love it!

 Ingredients